jenkidev/Milestone_project_2/README.md

 ## Credits

-* [Memory Game - Vanilla JavaScript](https://marina-ferreira.github.io/tutorials/js/memory-game/)- Code was taken and adapted from this developer to create main functionality of flipping cards in javascript.
+* [Memory Game - Vanilla JavaScript](https://marina-ferreira.github.io/tutorials/js/memory-game/)- Code was taken and adapted from this developer to create main functionality of flipping cards in JavaScript.

-* [Create a Simple Popup Modal](https://www.youtube.com/watch?v=gLWIYk0Sd38)- This video was used as assisstance to develop pop up modal upon game completion.
+* [Create a Simple Popup Modal](https://www.youtube.com/watch?v=gLWIYk0Sd38)- This video was used as assistance to develop pop up modal upon game completion.

 * [Blocsapp Forum](https://forum.blocsapp.com/t/css-backface-visibility-issue-solved/20229/6) and [Stack Overflow](https://stackoverflow.com/questions/42744573/backface-visibility-not-working-in-safari)- Used in solving bug relating to flipping functionality on some safari devices.

 * [W3Schools](https://www.w3schools.com/css/css_grid.asp)- Used in implementing grid layout for menu section.

-* [Pixabay](https://pixabay.com/)- Used to aquire images for website.
+* [Pixabay](https://pixabay.com/)- Used to acquire images for website.

-* AntonioRodriguez_Mentor- Big thanks to my mentor Antonio Rodriguez who assited me in developing the timer for the game.
+* AntonioRodriguez_Mentor- Big thanks to my mentor Antonio Rodriguez who assisted me in developing the timer for the game.

 ## Thank You